modem7/DefaultRepo/README.md

 ---

-# CI to check files in a repo:
+# CI to check gitattribute files in a repo:

 ```
 missing_attributes=$(git ls-files | git check-attr -a --stdin | grep "text: auto")